kythe/kythe/kythe/rust/fuchsia_extractor/README.md

 (with limited options to rename the directory).
 Required.

 ;`--inputfiles FILES`: A comma-separated list of specific `save-analysis` files to read, in case the `--inputdir` flag is too broad.
-If this is specified together with `--inputdir`, the
+If this is specified together with `--inputdir`, the result of reading the input directory and the list of profided input files are concatenated.

 ;`--outputdir OUTPUT_DIR`: The directory that will contain the resulting `kzip` files.
 Note that `fuchsia_extractor` will refuse to overwrite any existing